 - (Distributed) Denial of Service (D)DoS attacks

 - Exploits to edit, corrupt or delete data

 - Any activity that could disrupt our (online) services

 - Changes to systems or configurations

 - Sharing gained access or discovered vulnerabilities with others

 - Use of automatic web application scanners (Burp Suite, OWASP ZAP, Webinspect, etc.)

-- In case you are eligible for a reward, we require your personal information and personal banking account.
+In case you are eligible for a reward, we require your personal information and personal banking account.
 NN Group N.V. will not pay out your reward to PayPal or other similar services.

 What will we do with your finding?

 Every report is handled with the same attention.
 We will respond to you within five working days of receiving your report.
 We will review, verify and investigate the vulnerability and reward you if the report is eligible.
 We will fix the vulnerability and may ask you for feedback about the intended solution.